trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 26, 2021:
+COVID vaccination update for September 27, 2021:

--   Shots reported today: 41,538 (63% 2nd doses)
+-   Shots reported today \*: 122,978 (51% 2nd doses)
--   Total shots given: 55,810,920
+-   Total shots given: 55,960,704
--   Age 12+ w/ 1+ Shots: 86.9%
+-   Age 12+ w/ 1+ Shots: 87.1%
--   Age 18+ w/ 1+ Shots: 86.5% (est)
+-   Age 18+ w/ 1+ Shots: 86.7% (est)
--   Shots per 100 people: 145.8
+-   Shots per 100 people: 146.1
--   People fully vaccinated: 26,756,826
+-   People fully vaccinated: 26,836,167
 -   Doses distributed: 63,906,444
--   Share of distributed doses administered: 87.3%
+-   Share of distributed doses administered: 87.6%
--   Inventory: 75.5 days (at avg pace)
+-   Inventory: 73.8 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 107,223/day over the past week and 94,397/day the week prior.Canada’s pace has slowed recently.
+Our 7-day average pace of giving shots: 107,635/day over the past week and 99,679/day the week prior.Canada’s pace has slowed recently.
 We’re now 80% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by October 26
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by November 2

 ![](Plots/pace_national2.png)